 Boulder Oral Surgery works with many insurance plans and accepts different forms of payment to ensure their patients can receive their services at a cost that is reasonable.
 To determine the most accurate estimate of your treatment, please contact our office in Boulder or Longmont for a consultation.

 You can learn more about wisdom teeth removal by contacting our practice in Boulder or Longmont, CO.
-Dr. Nedbalski and Dr. Lerner are experienced oral surgeons who provide a wide range of oral surgery services, including wisdom teeth removal.
+Dr. Nedbalski, Dr. Chai, and Dr. Luter are oral surgeons who specialize in the safe administration of anesthesia and sedation as well as wisdom teeth removal procedures.

 If discomfort, redness, or swelling is present behind your back molars, or if you experience an unpleasant taste in the mouth, your wisdom teeth may be impacted or infected.
 If you experience any of these symptoms, we encourage you to call your dentist.

-Dr. Nedbalski and Dr. Lerner at Boulder Oral Surgery make every effort to ensure their patients are comfortable throughout their treatment.
+Dr. Nedbalski, Dr. Chai, and Dr. Luter make every effort to ensure their patients are comfortable throughout treatment.
 Your options for anesthesia will be discussed during your consultation appointment.
 Post-operative discomfort may be managed with over-the-counter or prescription medication.

 The type of anesthesia, insurance coverage, and depth of impaction will all factor into the final cost of your wisdom teeth removal procedure.
 When you come to Boulder Oral Surgery for wisdom teeth removal, you will receive an estimate of your cost of treatment after your consultation appointment.